Integration of immigrants: Four dimensions of integration

+However, such a rigid division into different aspects of integration that must be considered separately is not empirically supported, and several attempts have been made to redefine phases of integration.

 Cultural integration

 Cultural integration occurs through the acquisition of skills that are necessary for communication and action in the host society.
 Values, norms, the legal system and attitudes of the host society are learned and internalized.
 This includes language acquisition in particular.
 The formation of ethnic minority cultures would be the opposite of cultural integration.
 Divergent values can arise particularly in the areas of religious tolerance, equality and gender roles.
 The role of religion in the integration process is ambivalent.
 On the one hand, it provides support, on the other hand, it encourages demarcation.
 Schools and teaching staff play an important role in cultural integration.

 Structural integration

 Structural integration or placement is achieved when integration indicators such as the distribution of educational qualifications, unemployment and transfer payment rates, etc. in the group of immigrants are similar to those in the overall population.
 Structural integration or placement also involves the acquisition of rights.
 Time series data show a continuous improvement in structural integration, which sometimes lasts several generations.
 Hartmut Esser points out that placement is fundamental and that without it is difficult to develop a social and emotional attachment to the host society.

+Immigrants can participate in non-resident citizen voting in elections in their country of origin.
+In addition, foreigners also have in some cases the privilege to participate in politics in local elections through non-citizen suffrage, for example within the European Union.
+However, citizens can also be excluded from elections: Great Britain, for example, does not grant its expatriates who have lived abroad for more than 15 years the right to vote in national elections, although this rule is often the subject of political debate.
+Immigrant foreigners can receive the right to political participation through naturalisation.